mpdcampbell/blog/blog/content/posts/umamiAnalytics.md

 openssl rand -base64 32
 {{< /code >}}

-Once the docker-compose.yml file has been changed you can start up your Umami application:
+Once the docker-compose.yml file has been changed, you can start up your Umami application:

 {{< code language="bash" title="Start up containers" expand="Show" collapse="Hide" isCollapsed="false" >}}
 #If in same directory as the docker-compose.yml file